pantzinas/Full-Stack-Tour-Booking-App/README.md

 Once the backend server is running, you can access the API documentation at: [Swagger UI](http://localhost:8080/swagger-ui.html)

+You can also find the raw OpenAPI specification for the backend API at: `/docs/openapi.json`

+---

+## Postman Tests

+You can import a Postman colleciton to test the backend APIs.

+- Download the Postman collection from `postman/SPRING-TourApp.postman_collection.json`
+- Import it in Postman and run tests.

 ---

 ## Build & Run